 18. Emperor Penguin

-The emperor penguin is native to Antarctica.
-It is the largest of the penguins both in height and weight.
-They can live for up to twenty years and they are known for their amazing diving skills.
+The emperor penguin is native to Antarctica and is the largest of the penguins both in height and weight.
+They can live for up to twenty years and are known for their amazing diving skills.
 A fun fact about emperor penguins is that their colonies can be spotted from outer space!

 Learn More: Oceanwide Expeditions